Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 11 November 2025 09.08.23 UTC
+- WIB: Selasa, 11 November 2025 10.50.20 UTC
-- WITA: Selasa, 11 November 2025 10.08.23 UTC
+- WITA: Selasa, 11 November 2025 11.50.20 UTC
-- WIT: Selasa, 11 November 2025 11.08.23 UTC
+- WIT: Selasa, 11 November 2025 12.50.20 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"You create beauty with your attitude, your behaviours, and your actions.
+Its all up to you"

-Kategori: motivational
+Kategori: attitude